 When you like to take photos when you travel, or maybe you even like to just go for a drive and photograph old buildings and barns and such; you need to know where things were.

-Needless to say, I shot a lot of photos in places I would not remember where.
+Needless to say, I shoot a lot of photos in places I would not remember where.
 This is where having your photos Geotagged comes in handy.

 What Is It?